 Assisted living is for people who need help with daily care, but not as much help as a nursing home provides.
 Assisted living facilities range in size from as few as 25 residents to 120 or more.
 Typically, a few “levels of care” are offered, with residents paying more for higher levels of care.nia.nih.gov

-Generally, residents in an assisted living facility have their own one or two bedroom apartment with a kitchenette and living room area.
+Generally, residents in an assisted living facility have their own apartments (one or two bedrooms) with a kitchenette and living room area.

-The facility provides common rooms for entertainment, dining, etc. Meals are provided along with some personal care, help with medication, housekeeping and laundry and of course, 24 hour supervision and security.
+The facility provides common areas for recreational activities, entertainment, dining, etc. Meals are also served in an assisted living community, along with some personal care, help with medication management, housekeeping and laundry and of course, 24-hour care, supervision, and security.

 What Is A Skilled Nursing Facility?